Mahdi-196/ReFocused-Ai/05_training/README.md

 - TensorBoard: 2.15.0
 - Flash Attention: 2.3.0
 - Accelerate: 0.25.0
+- NumPy: 1.24.0 (must be 1.x for wandb/tensorboard compatibility)
+- Packaging: 23.2 (added for dependency resolution)

 The `setup_environment.sh` script checks for Python version consistency and installs all dependencies with their exact versions.

 ### Version Consistency

 The training scripts now include version checks to ensure all dependencies are installed with the correct versions.
 This prevents issues that can arise from mismatched library versions.

+### NumPy Compatibility Note

+Both wandb and TensorBoard require NumPy 1.x as they use attributes like `np.float_` and `np.string_` that have been removed in NumPy 2.x.
+The setup script enforces NumPy 1.24.0 to ensure compatibility.

 ## Version Verification